 As we mentioned a few paragraphs back, the forehand push is one of those dual-purpose strokes in table tennis that could be both attacking and defensive.
 You could use it on the offensive when starting a rally.
 However, most times, it is used for returning short balls and handling offensive strokes.

 One of the best times to use the forehand push would be when playing short and low, backspin, or float balls.
 If you are returning an opponent’s serve, a well-executed forehand push makes it difficult for your opponent to play strong attacking shots.
-Depending on the kind of play you are dealing with, you could either play the forehand push short or fast and long.
+Depending on the play you are dealing with, you could either play the forehand push short or fast and long.

-Regardless of the type of forehand push you use, the idea is to keep the ball over the table tennis at a slow speed with a bit of backspin so that you could easily counter strong attacks from your opponent.
+Regardless of the type of forehand push you use, the idea is to keep the ball over the table tennis at a slow speed with a bit of backspin so that you can easily counter strong attacks from your opponent.

 How to Play a Forehand Push in Table Tennis?

 The forehand push is not so easy to learn but also not impossible to master.
 It is one area beginners struggle with and even try to avoid.
-It may seem difficult at first but you can still master it.
+It may seem difficult at first, but you can still master it.

-How to play the forehand push?
+How to play the forehand push:

 - Stance: The position you take is important when doing a forehand push because it affects how you hit the ball.
 You will need to stay in a forehand-ready position like the way it is done in the forehand drive.
 For right-handed players, you should place your right foot back and keep your knees slightly bent.
 You should also stay crouched while you have your two arms facing your front.